ArtifactDB/uzuki2/README.md

 This group should contain a subgroup `**/data` that contains the list elements.
 Each list element is itself represented by a subgroup that is named after its 0-based position in the list, e.g., `**/data/0` for the first list element.
-Each list element may be any of the objects described in this specifiction, including further nested lists.
+Each list element may be any of the objects described in this specification, including further nested lists.

 If the list is named, there will additionally be a 1-dimensional `**/names` string dataset of length equal to `uzuki_length`.